Sangam Literature

 What we see in the modern editions, are Kapilar for Kurinji, Pālai Pādiya Perunkadungō for Pālai, Nallanthuvanār for Neythal, Nalluthiran for Mullai and Maruthan Ilanākanār for Marutham.

-2. Puranānūru: It has 400 poems and they deal with Puram (exterior).
+8. Puranānūru: It has 400 poems and they deal with Puram (exterior).
 The poems were written by both male and female poets.
-The poems are 4 to 40 lines, and are composed by 156 poets.
+The poems are 4 to 40 lines and are composed by 156 poets.
 There were 14 kings, and 15 women among these poets.
 The female poet Avvaiyār wrote 33 poems.
+Avvai Duraisamy has written an elaborate commentary with meanings for all the words.

 The Ten Long Poems – Pathuppāttu